 A pressure canner is the essential piece of equipment for safely canning low acid foods such as soup stocks and un-pickled vegetables.
 But did you know that it can double as a boiling water batch for fruits, pickles, jams and jellies?
-The instructions are different than those for pressure canning or standard boiling water bath processing.
-Here's how to do it.

-This is the other instruction that varies from business-as-usual canning.
 If you were pressure canning, you would leave the vent open for 10 minutes, then close it to start building up pressure in the canner.
 When you use a pressure canner as a boiling water bath, leave the vent open for the entire processing time.

 Remember that the processing time doesn't start when you turn on the heat, but rather when steam starts blasting through the vent.
 So for example, if a canning recipe ends with the instruction to "process in a boiling water bath for 20 minutes," you don't start timing that 20 minutes until you see and hear steam escaping.

 Wait until the hissing sound of escaping steam ceases before taking off the pressure canner lid and removing the jars.

 Very Important! -

 Remember that even though you are using a pressure canner, with this method you are processing the food in a boiling water bath.
 This cannot be used in lieu of pressure canning.
 The same safety rules apply as with regular boiling water bath canning, i.e. you can only use this method for acidic foods including fruits, sweet preserves, tomatoes with added acid and pickles (including vinegar-containing chutneys).
 All un-pickled vegetables and animal products must be processed using your pressure canner as, well, a pressure canner.

 Note that some older canning instructions used to say that it was not necessary to cover the jars completely with water when using a pressure canner as a boiling water bath.
 However, that method is no longer recommended by pressure canner manufacturers.